rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/frameworks-and-libraries.md

   A Python object mapper in the style of [App Engine NDB](https://cloud.google.com/appengine/docs/python/ndb/).

 - [remodel](https://github.com/linkyndy/remodel) by [@linkyndy](https://github.com/linkyndy)
-  Very simple yet powerful and extensible Object Document Mapper for RethinkDB, written in Python. (also see the [pip package](https://pypi.python.org/pypi/Remodel)).
+  A simple but powerful and extensible Object Document Mapper for RethinkDB.
+(Also see the [pip package](https://pypi.python.org/pypi/Remodel).)

 ## Integrations